 Dr. Grahams Home is an orphanage built in 1900 by Dr. J.A Graham, a missionary.
 Till today it remains one of the best schools in the hills and is famous for its philanthropic activity.
 Many foreigners and Indians volunteer to serve at the school during their extended tours.

-Kalimpong is a great place for shopping handicraft and artefacts.
+Kalimpong is a great place for shopping handicraft and artifacts.
 The town is famous for its indigenous handicraft.
 You can get authentic Tibetan Thanka paintings and wooden masks here.
-Different forms of art such as on handmade paper can also be bought here.
-The artisans here produce Tibetan and Bhutanese handicraft and jewellery such as woodcarvings, copperware like feng-sui bells, tapestry bags, scrolls, paintings and Tibetan jewellery.
+Different forms of art such as handmade paper can also be bought here.
+The artisans here produce Tibetan and Bhutanese handicraft and jewelry such as woodcarvings, copperware like Feng-Sui bells, tapestry bags, scrolls, paintings, and Tibetan jewelry.

-If you are travelling to Kalimpong from Siliguri or Gangtok you have to follow the NH 10.
-This is main road connecting Bengal with Sikkim and it passes through Teesta Bazar area where it crosses river Teesta before entering into Sikkim.
-Near Teesta Bazar you have to take a turn from NH 10 and drive uphill about 14 km to reach the town on the hill top.
-Travelling from Darjeeling to Kalimpong, you may reach Teesta Bazar through the Peshok road and then continued on the same route.
-From west Sikkim you have to travel via Jorethang.
+If you are traveling to Kalimpong from Siliguri or Gangtok you have to follow the NH 10.
+This is the main road connecting Bengal with Sikkim and it passes through Teesta Bazar area where it crosses river Teesta before entering into Sikkim.
+Near Teesta Bazar, you have to take a turn from NH 10 and drive uphill about 14 km to reach the town on the hilltop.
+Traveling from Darjeeling to Kalimpong, you may reach Teesta Bazar through the Peshok road and then continued on the same route.
+From west Sikkim, you have to travel via Jorethang.

 There is another major road that travels through Gorubathan in Dooars and then through Lava and Algarah before reaching Kalimpong.
-This road is used by travellers coming here from Lava, Lolegaon, Kaffer, Pedong, Rishop and surrounding area.
+This road is used by travelers coming here from Lava, Lolegaon, Kaffer, Pedong, Rishop and the surrounding area.

 People and culture

-Kalimpong is known as the land of the Lepcha, original inhabitants of the land, due to major migration of Nepali community from different parts, the indigenous Lepcha community has become a minority in the area now.
-Still a number of Lepcha villages can be found near the town.
-There is effort to revive the culture and tradition of these indigenous people.
-Current population of the town includes Nepalese and Tibetan people along with the Lepchas leaving in the town.
+Kalimpong is known as the land of the Lepcha, original inhabitants of the land, due to a major migration of Nepali community from different parts, the indigenous Lepcha community has become a minority in the area now.
+Still, a number of Lepcha villages can be found near the town.
+There is an effort to revive the culture and tradition of these indigenous people.
+The current population of the town includes Nepalese and Tibetan people along with the Lepchas leaving in the town.

 For your travel requirements in Kalimpong and rest of North East India, you may fill the form below and our helpdesk executives will assist you with your travel requirements immediately.
 You may also call us at the contact number given in the contact us page.